rar0n/sd-webui-embeddings-queue-helper/README.md

 ## Tips

 - Place your Embeddings into **sub-folders** by category (like "tools", "characters", or some such).
 - This version only applies embeddings to the **positive prompt**.
-For negative, use the negative embeddings queue helper version.
+- For negative embeddings use this version: https://github.com/rar0n/sd-webui-negative-embeddings-queue-helper